1. PURPOSE AND SCOPE

 5.3 Duty to inform

 Should any Personnel become aware of any infringement of the Code, he/she shall immediately raise the issue with his/her superior or their contact person within the Group.
-If this is not possible, the Personnel shall report the infringement directly to the Group’s Compliance Officer at firstname.lastname@example.org.
-Anonymous reporting is possible through the Case Handling Portal available on Pulse.
+If this is not possible, the Personnel shall report the infringement directly through the whistleblowing system available at Pulse and the website.

-Although not all Personnel are expected to know the details of this Code and any applicable laws and regulations, it is important to know enough to determine when to seek advice from supervisors, managers or other appropriate Employees.
+Although not all Personnel are expected to know background legislation details of this Code and all applicable laws and regulations, it is important to know enough to determine when to seek advice from supervisors, managers or other appropriate Employees.

 In the event of doubt, Personnel shall always have the opportunity to notify his/hers closest superior.
 Personnel will not be retaliated for making a good faith report of a suspected violation of the Code.

 In particular, all Personnel shall immediately inform his/her closest superior if he or she gets knowledge of:

 • situations not in compliance with applicable laws and regulations set by the authorities; • violation of internal regulations; and

 • other issues that may damage the Group’s reputation.